 To learn more, click on the topic below to expand the information.

-Cloth Face Coverings >
+Face Coverings >

 North Carolina requires a face covering of your choice for all employees, adult visitors, and K-12 students at all times, even when 6 feet or farther from other individuals, including:

-- inside school buildings and anywhere on school grounds, including outside; and
+- inside school buildings and anywhere on school grounds, including outside;

 Cloth face coverings remain strongly recommended for pre-K students if appropriate for that child, but are not required for them.
+State health officials strongly recommend face coverings for all people over the age of two.

 A face covering must be secured safely over the nose, mouth, and under the chin.

-- Are actively eating or drinking
+- While actively eating or drinking

 - Are seeking to communicate with a hearing impaired person in a way that requires the mouth to be visible